seng438-winter-2023/seng438-a3-Parbir/seng438-a3-team_number.md

 - Branch coverage: from 57.8% to 59.4% (1.6% increase)
 - Condition (Method) coverage: from 80.0% to 80.0% (0% increase)

+### `testConstrainValueLowerThanLowerBound()`
+Prior to this test case, the method `constrain` the value of lower bound was not being tested.
+Meaning the else if statement inside the method was being ignored, only the upper bound had been tested.
+Method coverage stayed the same because the method was already being tested before.
+Branch and Line coverage increased because it entered a conditional and consequently stored the result of the lower bound inside that conditional.
+Subsequently, after adding this test case, the coverage increased by the following amounts:
+- Statement (Line) coverage: 55.5% to 57.1% (1.6% increase)
+- Branch coverage: 64.6% to 67.1% (2.5% increase)
+- Condition (Method) coverage: 65.2% to 65.2% (0% change)

+### `testCombineNonNullRanges()`
+Prior to this test case, the method `combine` the value of the min and max values range for non null values of the combine method were not being tested.
+Meaning the method itself was being tested through other test cases however the non null values, values not entering each of the if conditions were not being tested.
+Therefore, the branch and line coverage increased.
+Subsequently, after adding this test case, the coverage increased by the following amounts:
+- Statement (Line) coverage: 54.6% to 57.1% (2.5% increase)
+- Branch coverage: 65.9% to 67.1% (1.2% increase)
+- Condition (Method) coverage: 65.2% to 65.2% (0% change)

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)